jbcodeforce/spark-studies/docs/dev-on-spark.md

 ## Create scala project with maven

-See [this article](https://docs.scala-lang.org/tutorials/scala-with-maven.html) to create a maven project for scala project.
+See [this article](https://docs.scala-lang.org/tutorials/scala-with-maven.html) to create a maven project for scala project, and package it.

 ## SBT the scala CLI